Constellation-Labs/documentation-hub/stargazer/Guide/signingData.md

 ### Encode the signature request

-Requests need to be encoded as a `Base64 < JSON` encoded string to sign.
+Requests need to be a `Base64 < JSON` encoded string to sign.
 The wallet will then generate the signature from the same characters that compose this encoded request.

 ```typescript title="TypeScript"
 // Encode the signature request - Base64 < JSON < Request